 National Commissioner for Defence and Veteran Suicide Prevention

-On 5 February 2020, the Prime Minister announced that the Australian Government will establish a new National Commissioner for Defence and Veteran Suicide Prevention (National Commissioner) to inquire into suicides of serving and former ADF members.
+On 5 February 2020, the Prime Minister announced that the Australian Government will establish a new National Commissioner for Defence and Veteran Suicide Prevention to inquire into the deaths by suicide of serving and former ADF members.

-The National Commissioner will work to identify and understand the factors and systemic issues that may contribute to suicide risk among serving and former ADF members, and make recommendations to government about actions and strategies relevant to past and any future ADF member or veteran deaths by suicide.
+The Bills provide that the National Commissioner will work to identify and understand the factors and systemic issues that may contribute to suicide risk among serving and former ADF members, and make recommendations to government about actions and strategies relevant to past and any future ADF member or veteran deaths by suicide.

 The National Commissioner will have appropriate statutory independence from government.
 They will be able to gather information and evidence, including by consulting experts and families and summoning witnesses, and obtaining relevant information and reports from government departments such as Defence and Veterans' Affairs.

-The National Commissioner will be given relevant powers, like a Royal Commission, to enable them to:
+The Bills provide that the National Commissioner will have relevant powers, like a Royal Commission.
+This will enable them to: